LCA-EET/AutoLoot/readme.md

 This mod extends Bubb's original auto loot mod to add compatibility with the Enhanced Edition Trilogy (EET) mod.
-Install this mod after any mods that add items to the game.
+Install this mod after any mods that add items to the game, and after any mods that modify the game interface.

 Compatible with:
 - BGEE